wozz/logspout/README.md

  * A GELF adapter has been added (TODO reference to documentation)
  * A Loki adapter has been added (TODO reference to documentation)
+ * A Logstash adapter has been added (https://github.com/looplab/logspout-logstash)

 # logspout